lymbus/lymbus/README.md

 - 🔍 Looking for my first opportunity as a frontend developer.

-- 🌱 I’m currently learning **graphql,node.js, three.js and react**.
+- 🌱 I’m currently learning **graphql,node.js, three.js and vue**.

-- 👨‍💻 All of my projects are available [here](https://lymbus.github.io/PORFOLIO/).
+- 👨‍💻 All of my projects are available [here](https://lymbus.github.io/dev/).

 - 📝 I regularly experiment with code on [Codepen](https://codepen.io/lymbus).